getify/You-Dont-Know-JS/async & performance/ch4.md

 In the previous snippet, the second instance was not given its data until after the first instance was totally finished.
 But here, both instances receive their data as soon as their respective responses come back, and then each instance does another `yield` for control transfer purposes.
 We then choose what order to resume them in the `Promise.all([ .. ])` handler.

 What may not be as obvious is that this approach hints at an easier form for a reusable utility, because of the symmetry.
 We can do even better.
-Let's imagine a utility called `runAll(..)`:
+Let's imagine using a utility called `runAll(..)`:

 ```js
 // `request(..)` is a Promise-aware Ajax utility